distributhor/paygate-sdk/readme/documentation.md

 ## API Client

+In progress ..

 The PayGate API client is the core component of the SDK, and what most developers will use to build a PayGate integration.
-It is a Typescript API, but the compiled Javascript client can also be used in the the same fashion.
-The Typescript reference documentation can be found here: https://distributhor.github.io/paygate-sdk/index.html
+It is a Typescript API, but the compiled Javascript client can also be used in a NodeJS application.
+The TS reference documentation can be found here: https://distributhor.github.io/paygate-sdk/index.html, but an introduction is provided below.

 ### Constructor